M-o-a-T/moat-kv/docs/source/tutorial.rst

    $ distkv server -i Testing $(hostname)
    Running.

-By default, your DistKV server will talk to the local Serf process.
+By default, your DistKV server will talk to the local MQTT process.
 You can configure the destination by adapting the config file::

-   $ distkv -C server.serf.host=my-serfer server -i Testing $(hostname)
+   $ distkv -C server.mqtt.uri=mqtt://your-server:1883 server -i Testing $(hostname)

 You can now retrieve the root value::